 - COMPOSE Yourself! - a practical guide to help parents respond well when they discover their young person has viewed pornography.
 Provided by Culture Reframed, the COMPOSE Yourself! model is adaptable for all ages.

-- eSafety iParent - sections for parents of children include 6 Strategies for when your child accidentally finds pornography; what to do when someone shows your child pornography; how to talk to Under 8's about pornography; and talking to your 8-12 year old about pornography.
+- eSafety iParent - sections for parents of children include 6 Strategies for when your child accidentally finds pornography; what to do when someone shows your child pornography; how to talk to Under 8's about pornography; and talking to your 8-12-year-old about pornography.

 - How to talk to your kids about pornography by Educate and Empower Kids

-- Parents Information Course by Safe4Kids
+- Parents Protective Education Course by Safe4Kids

 - Educate and Empower Kids provides resources to parents and caregivers to encourage connection and healthy relationships through love, communication, education and empowerment.